 Your email address is one of the best opportunities for sharing your brand, so don’t waste it!
-When you purchase your GoDaddy account, you’ll have the option to register for a free year of email, too (and they’ll set it up so it matches the domain you registered the account with).
+When you purchase your Namecheap domain, you’ll have the option to register for a year of email, too (and they’ll set it up so it matches the domain you registered the account with).

 Your house = WordPress website